Mapping out the parameter space for photoevaporation and core-powered mass-loss: Discussion

 \subsection{Mass-loss across the exoplanet population}

 Using our results, we can sketch out an evolutionary pathway for the close-in, low-mass exoplanets population.
 Assuming the planets are embedded in their parent protoplanetary disc, in similar orbits before disc dispersal, their radii will fill their Bondi radii ($\sim R_B$), or in some cases, their Hill radii.
-As disc dispersal begins, the rapid depressurisation of their atmospheres will trigger ``boil-off/spontaneous mass-loss'', a period of rapid mass-loss and shrinking \citep[e.g.][]{Ikoma2012,OwenWu2016,Ginzburg2016}.
-Boil-off/spontaneous mass-loss will then transition to a core-powered mass-loss outflow\footnote{Models of boil-off current neglect the core's luminosity; therefore, the exact transition between boil-off and core-powered mass-loss remains unexplored in detail.}, as the planet's are initially large $\sim 10$~R$_\oplus$ \citep[e.g.][]{Owen2020}.
+As disc dispersal begins, the rapid depressurisation of their atmospheres will trigger ``boil-off/spontaneous mass-loss'', a period of rapid mass-loss and shrinking \citep[e.g.][]{Ikoma2012,OwenWu2016,Ginzburg2016,Rogers2023c}.
+Boil-off/spontaneous mass-loss will then transition to a core-powered mass-loss outflow, as the planets are initially large $\sim 10$~R$_\oplus$ \citep[e.g.][]{Owen2020}.
 Figure~\ref{fig:XvsM}, indicates a ``typical'' planet (i.e. few percent envelope mass fraction, core mass of 4-5 M$_\oplus$ and equilibrium temperature of 1000~K -- e.g. \citealt{Rogers2021,Rogers2023}) will have transitioned to photoevaporation by the age of 100~Myr, and it is likely photoevaporation will dominate its sub-subsequent mass-loss.
 Hotter planets can remain undergoing core-powered mass loss to higher planet masses and for longer, whereas photoevaporation will typically dominate for cooler planets.

 Since the trajectory of most planets in Figure~\ref{fig:XvsM} will essentially be vertically downwards, planets can start losing mass in the core-powered mass-loss regime and transition into photoevaporation to be completely stripped or remain undergoing core-powered mass-loss until their envelopes are completely removed at high equilibrium temperature and low core masses.
 However, as discussed above, it is rare to find a scenario where a photoevaporting planet transitions back to core-powered mass-loss during its mass-loss history and subsequently to be completely stripped.
 Future evolutionary calculations incorporating both models could explore the possibility that very low-mass, temperate planets can transition between the two mass-loss regimes multiple times during their lifetime.